Share This Article

 But it’s not actually any specific vertical jumps.
 The iconic Jumpman logo is a silhouette of Jordan performing a traditional ballet jump known as a grand jeté

-Nonetheless, at the end of his entire career, Michael Jordan’s vertical legacy is as a winner.
+Nonetheless, at the end of his entire career, the Michael Jordan vertical legacy is as a winner.
 Not of dunk contests, rather the championship-winning shot over Byron Russell.
 His feet firmly on the ground, follow through extended.
 Right back at the free-throw line for another moment with history.

 Painted basketball courts aren’t the only work of art that Jordan’s vertical inspired.